SoGVRShaderFunction¶

 no

-¶ Displays an overview over the function described by the current settings.
-Can e.g. be used to check the defined replacements.
+¶ Shows an overview of the function described by the current settings.
+This can be used, for example, to check the defined replacements.